Table of Contents Show

 Local actors gear up to make that time of the year spookier via the impersonation of ghosts, zombies, and ghouls.

-If jumpscares, goosebumps, pitch-black trails are your high, then here are the Top 6 Fascinating Haunted Houses in Houston.
-Add a little zest to your monotonous days!
+If jumpscares, goosebumps, and pitch-black trails are your high, then here are the Top 6 Fascinating Haunted Houses to add a little zest to your monotonous days.

-Maybe pack an extra pair of pants and a deodorant in your bag and get ready to experience a different kind of fun.
+Maybe pack an extra pair of pants and deodorant in your bag when getting ready to experience a different kind of fun.

-- Cinegore (sends shivers down the spine through its Redrum special horror films),
+- Category (sends shivers down the spine through its Redrum special horror films),

 - Twisted Circus Rewired 3D (has scary yet amusing creatures),